alexander-bzikadze/blog/src/content/docs/architecture/intro/stakeholders/hostings.md

 ## Interest

-**Moderate Interest**.
+**Minimal Interest**.
 Ensuring client satisfaction to retain business and uphold their reputation.
+However, the influence of the site is minimal.

 ## Power